 captures meeting audio and sends it to speech-to-text software

 Caption-based bots are easier to build, but require dedicated maintenance.
 Captions can miss words, speaker names are unreliable, and UI changes can break scraping without warning.
-Bots that capture audio for transcription and playback are often more accurate but require more engineering resources.
+Bots that capture audio for transcription and playback are often more accurate but require more engineering resources

 Final thoughts

-There is no supported open source Google Meet recording software.
+There is no officially supported open source Google Meet recording software.
 Existing open source Google Meet bots work by automating the web client and come with real reliability and maintenance tradeoffs.

 They’re useful for experimentation and learning, but not a drop-in solution for reliable meeting recording.
 If you need to record meetings on Google Meet, Microsoft Teams, Zoom, and more, check out Recall.ai's Meeting Recording API.